Frequently Asked Questions

 Is KEDE applicable to product development companies?

 Context: We are not the typical outsourcing software development company that primarily writes code.
-Over the years we have established some very strong partnerships that bring us very close to being a product company.
-Hence our process is focused on creating a product employing all possible specialists - design, architecture, coding, QA, maintenance & support.
+Over time, we've nurtured robust partnerships that place us on par with product companies.
+Consequently, our process embraces a holistic product creation approach, leveraging experts from design, architecture, coding, QA, to maintenance and support.

-Short Answer: KEDE is applicable to product development organizations.
+Short Answer: Yes, KEDE is applicable to product development organizations.

 Can KEDE replace all different metrics we use at present?
 Is it a one-size-fits-all solution?